- Brand design

 - Visual identity

 What impressed us most was Ji Chuang’s vision initially, then their follow-through to bring their ideas to fruition.
-While sustainably made shoes is still a burgeoning industry in many respects, our client’s confidence and determination will make this venture a huge success.Fiona Lopez
+While sustainably made shoes are still a burgeoning industry in many respects, our client’s confidence and determination will make this venture a huge success.Fiona Lopez

 Hihuhu will launch online early in 2021.